CASTLE TOPS

 The Capucin religious community, which settled here in 1683, gave it the name of the parish of Châteaux.

 An astonishing limestone point jutting out into the sea.
 You'll have to walk a little way up the small path to the calvary to take in the sumptuous panoramic view.
-Rocks and peaks beaten by the wind and waves - nature in its raw state!
+Rocks and peaks battered by the wind and waves - nature in its raw state!
 As at Porte d'Enfer, to the north, it is said that the devil lives in these raging rollers, and swimming on the beach at l'Anse is forbidden.

 Don't leave without tasting the famous coconut sorbet (other flavors are available), prepared according to local tradition on the spot in front of you using a traditional West Indian ice cream maker.